WSUCptSCapstone-Fall2022Spring2023/wsd-googlespacesadminapp/README.md

 ### Additional information about the project

 In today's information age, our communication is dominated by digital computer applications such as Discord, Zoom, and many more.
 Wahkiakum School District and Naselle School District also use these applications for streamlined collaboration with instant messaging, VoIP, and file transfers.
 However, these applications are not supervisable and CIPA compliant, which is in violation of the districts' regulations.
 It is Team Toto's mission to design this application in the interests of Wahkiakum School District and Naselle School District.
-It is within our hope that this application fulfills the districts' needs and that the application can be used and further developed for other school districts as well.
+It is our hope that this application fulfills the districts' needs and that the application can be used and further developed for other school districts as well.

 It is also worth noting that half of the students own smartphones, but they all have their own Chromebooks supplied to them by the school.
 This application will be designed to be used on Chromebooks, but it will also be compatible with smartphones.

-### Prerequisites

-None

-### Add-ons

-None

 ### Installation Steps

-Flutter installation instructions can be found [here](https://flutter.dev/docs/get-started/install).

-Application can be found at https://spaces-application.web.app/#/ on any web browser.
+The application can be found at https://spaces-application.web.app/#/ on any web browser.

 ## Functionality